kyfreeman31vibe/vibecheck-demo/replit.md

 - Database connection pooling through Neon serverless
 - Static asset serving can be offloaded to CDN
 - Session storage in PostgreSQL for multi-instance support

+## Recent Changes

+### January 22, 2025
+- **Database Integration**: Successfully migrated from in-memory storage to PostgreSQL
+  - Created DatabaseStorage class implementing all IStorage methods
+  - Set up Drizzle ORM with Neon serverless PostgreSQL connection
+  - Pushed database schema with all required tables (users, matches, messages, swipes)
+  - All data is now persistent and production-ready
+- **App Rebranding**: Changed name from TuneMatch to VibeCheck throughout the application
+  - Updated all UI components, page titles, and documentation
+  - Maintained consistent branding across landing, discovery, and chat interfaces